 View the DNSCrypt-Proxy Logs

 There is a setting called “Fallback Resolver” that allows unencrypted DNS queries, and I was afraid at first that if the DoH configuration was not working that it would fallback to using an unencrypted connection.
 The help information says it is only used get the IP address of the DNS resolver list.
-Upon reading more details here, it says the fallback server will not be used for any other queries so one should not have to worry about DNS queries leaking to the unencrypted resolver.
+Upon reading more details on the GitHub page, it says the fallback server will not be used for any other queries so one should not have to worry about DNS queries leaking to the unencrypted resolver.
 Assuming that is accurate, you should be able to know if the DNS queries are encrypted if the results of the DNS queries are showing up in the DNSCrypt-proxy logs by going to Services > DNSCrypt-Proxy > Log File.

 Use SSH to Resolve a Hostname using the DNSCrypt-Proxy Command